Soomaya/Python-project/README.md

 I built a script that automatically sends finance reports by email, replacing the manual process of attaching files and sending them each week.

 ## Overview
-This project is a Python script that sends finance reports automatically by email.
+This project is a Python script that automatically sends financial reports via email.
 It was created to reduce repetitive manual work and ensure the reports always arrive on time.

 ## Features